ARREYETTA14/Automated-Static-Website-Deployment-to-Amazon-S3-Using-GitHub-Actions/README.md

 ![Image](https://github.com/user-attachments/assets/3cb943f9-5b9f-4ee1-84da-9268a268d012)

-# 5. Create a GitHub Repository and add Files to Your Repository
+# 5. Add Files to Your Repository
 - Upload your ```index.html``` and ```error.html``` files to your repo.
 You can create a folder structure or directly add the files at the root of the repository

 ![Image](https://github.com/user-attachments/assets/14089f0f-d405-41cd-8842-d1f174507187)